 This kid checking account with a debit card helps parents teach their teens and kids about money.
 The account manages to do this by giving parents the control they want and kids the freedom they need to learn.

-What Features Should a Debit Card for Kids Provide?
+What Features Should the Best Debit Cards for Teens Provide?

-Choosing the best debit cards for kids can be a tough task because you’ll want the best of both worlds: usability and safety features.
+Choosing the best debit cards for teens can be a tough task because you’ll want the best of both worlds: usability and safety features.

-On the one hand, kids need to learn how to manage their money as teens and eventually adults.
-So you’ll want things like ATM withdrawal limits, access to the child’s account for establishing spending controls, lockable cards, and more.
+On the one hand, teens need to learn how to manage their money.
+So you’ll want features such as ATM withdrawal limits, access to your teen’s account for establishing spending controls, lockable cards, and more.

-But you also want a debit card your kids will actually want to use.
-That means limited or no monthly fees or overdraft fees, rewards programs, instant money transfers, direct deposit availability, even a card that allows your child to earn interest—and so much more.
+But you also want a debit card your teens will actually want to use.
+That means limited or no monthly fees or overdraft fees, rewards programs, instant money transfers, direct deposit availability, even a card that allows your child to earn interest—and likely more on top of that.

-To help you determine what might matter most when you’re making your decision, here are all of the features you should look for when perusing debit cards that kids and teens can use.
+To help you determine what might matter most when you’re making your decision, here are all of the features you should look for when perusing debit cards that your teen can use.

 1. Direct Deposit

-One of the best features that may be available on debit cards for kids is direct deposit.
+Perhaps one of the most sought-after features for teens’ debit cards is direct deposit.

 Direct deposit is an automated transfer of money, typically from an employer to a person’s bank account.
 This is an excellent feature you want your kids to have, because your child’s paycheck will go directly into their account.
 That beats being handed an envelope from work that’s later handed over to Mom and Dad to manage.